northeast-kansas-library-system/next.training/source/basic/basics.rst

 Scan the item barcode in the “Enter item barcode”field

 .. image:: ../images/280.jpg

+The "Checkouts table will update with information about the item you just checked out"

 .. image:: ../images/290.jpg

 Follow your library’s procedures for errors if any error messages pop up